Eating Disorders and Chinese Medicine

 Notarianni spends a lot of time getting to know her clients before beginning treatment.
 The first session will include an inventory of physical symptoms.
 For example, a combination of low back pain and knee pain indicates fear, while fullness in the lungs is a sign of sadness.
 Notarianni then does a "body check", examining the client's posture, skin color, the brightness of her eyes, and even the texture and color of the tongue, which she describes as a "mini map of what's going on in the body".

 But her most important diagnostic tool is the pulse.
-According to traditional oriental medicine, there is a universal life energy called "qi" or "chi", which is present in every living being and which flows along body pathways called "meridians".
+According to traditional Chinese medicine, there is a universal life energy called "qi" or "chi", which is present in every living being and which flows along body pathways called "meridians".
 If the flow of this energy is blocked in any way, illness occurs.

 Each acupuncture meridian is associated with a pulse.
 Notarianni measures these pulses at six different locations and three depths: a superficial, middle and deep level.
 These three levels of the pulse indicate the level of chi in the pulse and suggest the pathological conditions that might be present.